mglantz/tomcat-playbook/README.md

 # tomcat-playbook
 Example playbook for installing Tomcat and a Jenkins pipeline to test and deploy it to Ansible Tower or AWX.
+Jenkins pipeline tries to demonstrate established best practices for testing Ansible playbooks described by Sam Doran, Senior Ansible Software Developer at Red Hat.

 # How
 * The Jenkins pipeline is the file called Jenkinsfile.
 For information about installing Jenkins, visit: https://jenkins.io/doc/pipeline/tour/getting-started/ for information about how to setup pipelines from a Jenkinsfile, visit: https://jenkins.io/doc/book/pipeline/jenkinsfile/